 A minor portion of Mr. Dufilho’s practice also includes involvement in commercial litigation, and he has also authored numerous appellate briefs and has successfully argued cases in the Louisiana appellate courts.

-Mr. Dufilho graduated cum laude from Louisiana State University in 1969 with a B.S. in accounting, and passed the CPA examination, receiving a certificate as a Certified Public Accountant.
-Mr. Dufilho graduated from Louisiana State University Law School in 1972 where he was a member of the Louisiana Law Review and the Order of the Coif.
+Mr. Dufilho graduated, cum laude, from Louisiana State University in 1969 with a B.S. in accounting, and passed the CPA examination, receiving a certificate as a Certified Public Accountant.
+Mr. Dufilho graduated from Louisiana State University Paul M. Hebert Law Center in 1972 where he was a member of the Louisiana Law Review and the Order of the Coif.
 While at LSU, he was a member of ROTC where he rose to the rank of Senior Colonel and Corps Commander, and he received his commission as a Lieutenant in the United States Army.